 No, don’t ask me why… some, such as Silkies for example, are known to hunker down for the night in the coop, off the roost.

 A chicken’s behavior is dramatically different at night.
-During the day they are full of life, feisty, and confident, but when the night comes they turn into total milk duds, almost is if they were in a hypnotic state.
-Take advantage of this time, this is your hassle free ticket to handle, inspect, and doctor chickens.
+During the day they are full of life, feisty, and confident, but when the night comes they turn into total milk duds, almost as if they were in a hypnotic state.
+Take advantage of this time, this is your hassle-free ticket to handle, inspect, and doctor chickens.
 Especially the ones that are difficult or impossible to catch during the day.